nasa/fprime/README.md

 ## Quick Installation Guide

 F´ can be quickly install using the following instructions.
-F´ requires that the following utilities be installed: cmake, git, and Python 3 with pip.
+F´ requires that the following utilities be installed: cmake, git, and Python 3.5+ with pip.
 Once these have been installed, users are recommended to install F´ python dependencies.
 This is usually done in a Python virtual environment as this prevents issues at the system level, but is not required.
-Full installation instructions including virtual environment creation, installation verification, and support for Python 2 is available: [INSTALL.md](./docs/INSTALL.md).
+Full installation instructions including virtual environment creation, and installation verification: [INSTALL.md](./docs/INSTALL.md).
 The following are the most basic steps for convenience.

 ```
 git clone https://github.com/nasa/fprime.git